-(7) systems support for Cantor brokers and (8) electronic applications systems and network support and development for the unrelated dealer businesses with respect to which we will not collaborate with Cantor.
+- (7) systems support for Cantor brokers, (8) electronic applications systems and network support and development for the unrelated dealer businesses with respect to which we will not collaborate with Cantor and (9) provision and/or implementation of existing electronic applications systems, including improvements and upgrades thereto, and use of the related intellectual property rights, having potential application in a gaming business.
 Cantor will pay to us an amount equal to the direct and indirect costs, including overhead, that we incur in performing these services.
 We will not receive service fees or otherwise be entitled to share in transaction revenues relating to the system services that we provide to Cantor for unrelated dealer businesses.
 We have agreed not to use confidential information, including business plans and software, obtained from or used by Cantor in connection with the provision of these services to parties other than Cantor.
-For the purposes of the Joint Services Agreement, an unrelated dealer business means (1) Cantor's equity businesses as they exist from time to time, (2) Cantor's money market instruments and securities lending division, as they exist from time to time, (3) any business or portion thereof or activity in which Cantor acts as a dealer or otherwise takes market risk or positions, including in the process of executing matched principal transactions, providing the services of a specialist or market maker or providing trading or arbitrage operations, (4) activities currently or in the future subject to or similar to those specified in the United Kingdom Gaming Act of 1963 or any successor act and (5) any business not involving operating a marketplace.
+For the purposes of the Joint Services Agreement, an unrelated dealer business means (1) Cantor's equity businesses as they exist from time to time, (2) Cantor's money market instruments and securities lending division, as they exist from time to time, - (3) any business or portion thereof or activity in which Cantor acts as a dealer or otherwise takes market risk or positions, including in the process of executing matched principal transactions, providing the services of a specialist or market maker or providing trading or arbitrage operations, (4) activities wherever located that would, if conducted in the United Kingdom, be subject to the United Kingdom Gaming Act of 1963 or activities wherever located currently or in the future involving betting, gambling, odds making, lotteries, gaming, wagering, staking, drawing or casting losts and similar or related activites and - (5) any business not involving operating a marketplace.